NASA-AMMOS/3DTilesRendererJS/src/r3f/README.md

 ## TilesAttributionOverlay

-The `TilesAttributionOverlay` component must be embedded in a tile set and will automatically display the credits associated with the loaded data set.
+The `TilesAttributionOverlay` component must be embedded in a tileset and will automatically display the credits associated with the loaded data set.

 ```jsx
 <TilesRenderer url={ url } { ...props }>